nastasi3a/Java/taskTracker/src/README.md

-Task is the simplest element, and the base class for Epic and Subtask.
+Class Task is the simplest element, and the base class for Epic and Subtask.
 A task has a name, a status, a unique id, and a description.

-Epic extends Task.
+Class Epic extends class Task.
 Epic contains an array of subtasks.
 The status of Epic is based on the statuses of its subtasks.

-Subtask extends Task.
+Class Subtask extends class Task.
 Subtask has additional attributes: the name of its Epic, the id of its Epic.

+Interface TaskManager encompasses method declarations that delineate the program's main functionalities.

+Class InMemoryTaskManager implements the "TaskManager" interface.

+Interface HistoryManager encompasses method declarations that delineate the history's main functionalities.

+Class InMemoryHistoryManager implements the "HistoryManager" interface.

+Classes LinkedList and Node are my own implementation of linked list.

+Class Managers have static method to return object of TaskManager.